 Egypt: Who holds the power?

-The dispute has raised questions about where power lies in the country.
+The threat has raised questions about where power lies in Egypt.President

-When Mr Morsi took office on 30 June 2012 as Egypt's first democratically elected head of state, he appeared to have relatively little power.
+When Mr Morsi took office on 30 June 2012, he appeared to have relatively little power.

 Two weeks earlier, the then ruling Supreme Council of the Armed Forces (Scaf) had issued an interim constitutional declaration amending the 30 March 2011 declaration promulgated following the overthrow of Hosni Mubarak.
 It restored all legislative powers to the Scaf until fresh elections were held for the dissolved lower house of parliament, the People's Assembly.

-The response to Mr Morsi's August decrees was by and large favourable, but there was widespread anger on 22 November when, with the constitutional assembly on the brink of collapse and protests over the slow pace of change, the president issued an interim constitutional declaration granting himself far-reaching powers.
+The response to Mr Morsi's August decrees was by and large favourable, but there was widespread anger on 22 November when, with the Islamist-dominated constituent assembly tasked with writing a new constitution was on the brink of collapse, the president issued an interim constitutional declaration granting himself far-reaching powers.

 Mr Morsi portrayed his declaration as an attempt to fulfil popular demands for justice and protect the transition to a constitutional democracy.
-But after four days of opposition protests, he agreed with judicial authorities to limit the scope of the decree.
+But after four days of opposition protests, the president agreed with judicial authorities to limit the scope of the decree to "acts of sovereignty".

-There was further public outrage on 30 November, when the constituent assembly approved a rushed version of the draft constitution - despite a boycott by secular parties and the Coptic Church - after the SCC announced that it would rule on whether the panel should be dissolved.
-Mr Mursi subsequently called a referendum for 15 December.
+There was further public outrage on 30 November, when the constituent assembly approved a rushed version of the draft constitution - despite a boycott by liberals, secularists and the Coptic Church - after the Supreme Constitutional Court (SCC) announced that it would rule on whether the panel should be dissolved.
+Mr Morsi subsequently called a referendum for 15 December.

-After a "national dialogue" meeting on 8 December, Mr Morsi moved to appease his opponents by rescinding most of the 22 November decree.
-Officials said the president had issued a new, more limited decree, giving immunity from judicial scrutiny only to his "constitutional declarations".
+After a "national dialogue" meeting on 8 December, Mr Morsi moved to appease his opponents by rescinding most of the 22 November decree and giving immunity from judicial scrutiny only to his "constitutional declarations".

-On 9 December, the crisis deepened when the main opposition coalition, the National Salvation Front, rejected Mr Morsi's concession and called for the referendum to be delayed, while the president authorised the armed forces to keep order until the referendum is held.
+On 9 December, the president authorised the armed forces to keep order until the referendum was held.
 His decree empowered soldiers to arrest and try civilians in military courts.

-The lower house of parliament, the People's Assembly, was tasked under the 30 March 2011 constitution declaration with determining the "public policy of the state, the general plan for economic and social development, and the public budget of the state".
+The lower house, the People's Assembly, was tasked under the 30 March 2011 constitutional declaration with determining the "public policy of the state, the general plan for economic and social development, and the public budget of the state".
 It was also supposed to oversee the work of the executive branch.

 However, on 15 June 2012 the Scaf issued a decree dissolving the People's Assembly, a day after the Supreme Constitutional Court found the law that governed Egypt's first democratic elections in more than six decades unconstitutional.
 The court ruled that party members should not have been allowed to contest the one third of the seats designated for independents.
 The Muslim Brotherhood's Freedom and Justice Party (FJP) won several 235 seats in the People's Assembly by running candidates for individual seats, as did the ultraconservative Salafist Nour party.

-On 17 June, the Scaf issued an interim constitutional declaration that gave it all legislative powers until a new parliament is elected.
+On 17 June, the Scaf issued an interim constitutional declaration that gave it all legislative powers until a new parliament was elected.
 The decree also gave the generals power to form a new constituent assembly to draft the new constitution, replacing the 100-member panel which had previously been selected by parliament.
 The make-up of the constituent assembly had proved controversial, with liberals, youth activists, secularists and Christians complaining that it was dominated by Islamists and did not reflect the diversity of Egyptian society.
 A compromise was eventually reached but then parliament was dissolved.
-The generals, president, prime minister and judges can now also demand the revision of articles in the draft constitution.

 Nine days after taking office, President Morsi unexpectedly issued his own decree ordering the People's Assembly to reconvene, challenging the Scaf's decision to dissolve it.
 Mr Morsi called on the generals to respect a popular will that was expressed through free elections.
-He said he was not ignoring the Supreme Constitutional Court because fresh elections would be held a month after the new constitution was approved, but its judges responded by insisting their decisions were "final and not subject to appeals".
+He said he was not ignoring the SCC because fresh elections would be held soon after the new constitution was approved, but its judges responded by insisting their decisions were "final and not subject to appeals".
 In the end Mr Morsi backed down.

 On 2 December, SCC judges attempted to meet to reveal their ruling on the constituent assembly, but Islamist supporters of the president prevented them doing so.
 The judges subsequently announced that they were suspending the court's sessions until they could work without "psychological and physical pressures".